 - “Approachable, excellent on his feet, and superb in his written work.”

 - “He is extremely easy to work with, client-friendly and he combines good judgment with pragmatic advice.”

 - “He’s good on his feet, excellent on paper and always ready to pick up the phone.”

 - “Excellent on his feet and on paper”.

-George has considerable experience of construction disputes, including those with an international element.
+George has considerable experience of construction disputes, and in particular cases relating to PFI contracts.
 He has recently been instructed on: